-Currently, in the House, there are 222 Republicans, 211 Democrats, and two Independents, one aligned with each party.
-The Senate has 50 Democrats, 49 Republicans, and one Independent who is aligned with the Democrats.
+Currently, in the House, there are 223 Republicans, 208 Democrats, and one Independent who is aligned with Democrats.
+The Senate has 49 Democrats, 49 Republicans, and one Independent who is aligned with the Democrats.

 The average age of Representatives is 54.4; of Senators, 59.8 An overwhelming majority of Members have a college education.
 The dominant profession of Members continues to be law, followed by business.